 An advance health care directive, also known as a living will, personal directive, advance directive, or advance decision, is a set of written instructions that a person gives that specify what actions should be taken for their health if they are no longer able to make decisions due to illness or incapacity.

 A specific type of power of attorney or health care proxy, where someone is appointed by the individual to make decisions on their behalf when they are incapacitated.
+Often people will speak with lpa experts before putting these into place ahead of the individual’s need.

 Power of Attorney